Evaloise/hello-world/README.md

 # hello-world
-My first repository on Github
+#My first repository on Github
+#My name is Evaloise
+#I'm an IT student at JKUAT
+#I'm alsO studying software engineering @ ALX